Simulated Predictions for HI at $z = 3.35$ with the Ooty Wide Field Array (OWFA) -- II: Foreground Avoidance: VISIBILITY SIMULATION

-We consider the noise contribution $\nvisait$ in each visibility is an independent complex Gaussian random variable with zero mean.
+The noise contribution $\nvisait$ in each visibility is assumed to be an independent complex Gaussian random variable with zero mean.
 The real part (or equivalently the imaginary part) of the noise contribution has a {\it r.m.s.} fluctuation,

-where $T_{sys}$ is the total system temperature, $k_B$ is the Boltzmann constant, $A = b \times d$ is the physical collecting area of each antenna, $\eta $ is the aperture efficiency (Table~\ref{tab:pb}) with $\lambda^2/\eta A=\int A\left(\bm{\theta},\nu \right) d^2 \theta$ and $\Delta t = 16 \, {\rm s}$ is the correlator integration time.
-The OWFA baselines are highly redundant \citep{Ali2014, Subrahmanya2016b} and the factor $1/\sqrt{(N_A - a)}$ in $\sigma(\U_a)$ accounts for the redundancy in the baseline distribution.
-We expect $T_{sys}$ to have a value around $150\,{\rm K}$, and we use this value for the estimates presented here.
+where $T_{\mathrm{sys}}$ is the total system temperature, $k_{\mathrm{B}}$ is the Boltzmann constant, $A = b \times d$ is the physical collecting area of each antenna, $\eta $ is the aperture efficiency (Table~\ref{tab:pb}) with $\lambda^2/\eta A=\int A\left(\bm{\theta},\nu \right) d^2 \theta$ and $\Delta t = 16 \, {\rm s}$ is the correlator integration time.
+The OWFA baselines are highly redundant \citep{Ali2014, Subrahmanya2016b} and the factor $1/\sqrt{(N_{\mathrm{A}} - a)}$ in $\sigma_{\mathrm{N}}(\U_a)$ accounts for the redundancy in the baseline distribution.
+We expect $T_{\mathrm{sys}}$ to have a value around $150\,{\rm K}$, and we use this value for the estimates presented here.